dholdy/platforms-ten-faead/src/pages/index.md

     subtitle: Features Section Example
     features:
       - title: The best content you'll never have to think about
         subtitle: You're busy.
-And you're bad at grammar.
+And bad at grammar.
 We get it.
         content: >
           Platform 10 takes your request for content and returns high-quality copy on your schedule.
 No hand-holding or painful proofing involved.